IAA-InvCodes/P-MILOS/README.md

 ## Introduction

 This repository contains P-MILOS, a state-of-the-art parallel Milne-Eddington inversion code written in C.  The code is capable of inverting full Stokes spectropolarimetric measurements of photospheric lines in real time using one-component Milne-Eddington atmospheres.
 P-MILOS is very fast, reaching speeds of up to 2400 pixels per seconds in sequential applications (one core) and 2000 pixels per second per core in parallel applications (multiple cores).
-These numbers refer to the inversion of the four Stokes profiles of a spectral line sampled at 30 wavelength positions, convolved wih the instrumental PSF, assuming 9 free parameters, on an AMD EPYC 7742 2.25GHz 128-core server working at 100% of its capacity.
+These numbers refer to the inversion of the four Stokes profiles of a spectral line sampled at 30 wavelength positions, convolved wih the instrumental PSF, assuming 9 free parameters, with a maximum of 50 iterations, on an AMD EPYC 7742 2.25GHz 128-core server working at 100% of its capacity.

 In this page we explain how to install and run the code.
 We also provide a brief overview of the input/output files.
 A complete user manual can be found [here](p-milos_manual.pdf).